peyre/Rotp-Fusion/README.md

 Very soon:
 - Improve responsivity of other options panels
 - Add shield fading...
+- Monsters:
+  - Give loots.
+  - Option to change their travel time.
+  - Option to start late game
+    - Associated with specific tech discovery.
 - Character panel: improve the reactivity.
 - Add second statistic option: (on the side of lin / log): Display statistic as:
     - "% Tot": Precentage relative to known total (!= Galaxy Total)